 The Spectra 9 Advanced Double Electric Breast Pump offers two phases, just like the Medela Pump In Style.
-It offers the stimulation phase, which is a rapid cycle designed to stimulate let down, and then the expression phase which is a slower cycle, best for expressing milk.
-This Spectra Breast Pump offers two separate adjustments, one for the cycle, and one for the vacuum strength.
-Having two separate adjustments means more options for comfort.
+It provides the stimulation phase, a rapid cycle designed to stimulate let down, and then the expression phase, which is a slower cycle, best for expressing milk.
+This Spectra Breast Pump offers two separate adjustments, one for the cycle and one for the vacuum strength, and having two individual adjustments means more options for comfort.

 All three Spectra Breast Pumps, even the Spectra Handy Plus Manual Breast Pump, offer 24 mm standard breast shields.
-As of now, they do not offer additional sizes of breast shields.
-However, you can purchase the Spectra Silicone Messager which actually helps fit smaller breast sizes.
-They are currently working on larger sized breast shields, but the nice thing is that these Spectra Breast Pumps are versatile, meaning that they can be used with most other personal sized breast shields.
+As of now, they do not provide additional sizes of breast shields.
+However, you can purchase the Spectra Silicone Messager, which helps fit smaller breast sizes.
+They are currently working on larger-sized breast shields, but the nice thing is that these Spectra Breast Pumps are versatile, meaning that they can be used with most other personal-sized breast shields.

 Well, that’s just a basic rundown of the new Spectra Breast Pumps.
-For more information, I suggest reading the customer reviews on Amazon, or anywhere else you can find them.
-Or, you can visit Spectra Breast Pumps home page, www.SpectraBabyUSA.com.
-I’m pretty confident that over the next few months the reviews are going to start pouring in, and they’re gonna be good!
+I suggest reading the customer reviews on Amazon or anywhere else you can find them for more information.